NontFakungkun/badminton-racket-selection/README.md

-> I personally struggle to find a suitable badminton racket and have to go through a rigorous amount of research to reach a conclusion.
+> I personally struggled to find a suitable badminton racket and have to go through a rigorous amount of research to reach a conclusion.
 I wish there was a one-stop resource that could help me decide which racket is the perfect match based on my preferences.
 The resource should be comprehensive (include most of the popular rackets) and user-friendly.
 >
 > Also as a bonus, I would like to find what factors make rackets suitable for each skill level and play style, what affects racket price, and how pro athletes pick their racket.